GiuseppeTT/peanubudget-infrastructure/README.md

 ├── README.md            # This very file you are reading
 ├── main.tf              # Terraform's code for cloud resources
 ├── outputs.tf           # Terraform's code for outputs
-└── variables.tf         # Terraform's code for variables (input)
+├── terraform.tf         # Terraform's code for configurations (providers and workspace) └── variables.tf         # Terraform's code for variables (input)
 ```